GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 date_published: 2020-09-15
 ---

-GKE offers built-in capabilities to monitor containers, providing insights into memory, CPU, and I/O resources.
+Google Kubernetes Engine (GKE) offers built-in capabilities to monitor containers, providing insights into memory, CPU, and I/O resources.
 JVM applications, however, have different memory configurations (heap versus non-heap), and each memory space is split in several parts (such as eden, tenured, and survivor).
 Often, Java developers face issues with memory configurations, and having the capability to inspect an application's memory utilization is essential.

 Conventional APM tools make use of a [Java agent](https://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html) that's added to the class path of the application.
 In certain environments, such as Kubernetes and App Engine, configuring a Java agent is not always possible; this is where metrics